PDR Digital Recorder

 SDHC cards come pre-formatted with a FAT32 file system which is optimized for good performance.
-The PDR relies on this performance and will never disturb the underlying low level formatting of the SD card.
+The PDR relies on this performance and will never disturb the underlying low-level formatting of the SD card.
 When the PDR “formats” a card, it performs a function similar to the Windows “Quick Format” which deletes all files and prepares the card for recording.
 The card can be read by any standard computer but if any write, edit or deletions are made to the card by the computer, the card must be re-formatted with the PDR to prepare it again for recording.
-The PDR never low level formats a card and we strongly advise against doing so with the computer.
+The PDR never low-level formats a card and we strongly advise against doing so with the computer.
 To format the card with the PDR, select Format Card in the menu and press MENU/SEL on the keypad.
-See pages 8-10 for details on navigating the menus.
+See the PDR Instruction Manual for details on navigating the menus.
 NOTE: An error message will appear if samples are lost due to a poor performing “slow” card.